jross765/JKMyMoneyLibNTools/README.md

     it works correctly in all conceivable edge and corner cases.
-  * If you write your own tools, do not *change* the KMyMoney file but *generate a new one* instead (as done in the published tools) and keep the old version for a while.
+  * If you write your own tools, do not *change* the KMyMoney file loaded.
+You are, however, advised not to do so in the beta stage, but rather to *generate a new one* instead (as done in the published tools) and keep the old version for a while.
   * If you have to change your file, **make backups before you use this lib/these tools!** Take your time and check the generated/changed files thoroughly before moving on.